-Monthly visual inspections behind the longwall face (i.e. during active subsidence) will be conducted to determine surface crack locations, depth, width and length, the extent of any ponding, and erosion/sedimentation.
-Surface cracks with widths more than 50 mm will be remediated within two months of being identified.
-Where this occurs, appropriate management measures will be implemented as detailed in section 5.1.
+Monthly visual inspections behind the longwall face (i.e. during active subsidence) will be conducted to determine surface crack locations, depth, width and length, the extent of any ponding and presence of vegetation, and observations of erosion and/or sedimentation.
+Surface cracks with widths more than 50 mm will be remediated within two months of being identified in accordance with section 5.1.

-Surface cracking and ponding are also assessed within the area of active subsidence after a significant rainfall event (defined as a 5-day 90th percentile rainfall event which is 38.4 mm over 5 consecutive days).
+Surface cracking and ponding are also assessed following a significant rainfall event (defined as a 5-day 90th percentile rainfall event which is 38.4 mm over 5 consecutive days).